yrnkrn/issu-downloader/README.md

     ...
     file0010.jpg

-So that the file list correctly sorts itself making PDF creation easier.
+So that the file list sorts by page order, making PDF creation easier.